José Legrá

-José Legrá (born 19 April 1943) is a retired professional featherweight boxer.
+José Adolfo Legrá Utría (born 19 April 1943) is a retired professional featherweight boxer.
 He is a former two time WBC World Featherweight Champion.

 Professional career

 In June 1960, Legrá turned professional in Cuba winning his first fight against Pedro Pinera which he won with a points decision over four rounds.
 Legrá drew his next fight and lost two after that and fought a total of 34 fights in Mexico and Cuba before departing for Spain in 1963 with a record of 27–5–2.

 Move to Spain

 His first fight in Spain was in October 1963 against Moroccan Lazaro ben Layachi, which he won by KO in the sixth of eight rounds.
 Legrá then went on a run of over sixty wins between 1963 and 1967 with just one defeat on points against Welshman Howard Winstone at the Winter Gardens, Blackpool in England.